.jpg)

 How to get in?

-This is especially the case on Springs after its double high’s ‘tidal stand’.
-When the Spring stand ends the ebb tide whistles out under the pontoons making berthing between pontoon heads challenging to the extreme.
-During these times it is advisable to inquire if it is possible to temporarily come alongside the outer hammerheads with the intention of taking up an allocated berth when the run abates.
-It is also advisable for newcomers to plan their arrival for slack water and if in any doubt whatsoever to ask the dockmasters, who are available 24 hours a day, for berthing assistance.
+This is particularly true during Spring after its double high 'tidal stand'.
+When the Spring Stand ends, the ebb tide whistles out beneath the pontoons, making berthing between outer pontoon heads extremely difficult.
+During these times, it is advisable to ask if it is possible to temporarily come alongside the outer hammerheads to take up an allocated berth when the run abates.
+It is also wise for newcomers to plan their arrival for slack water and ask for assistance.

 Why visit here?